compilers-course-materials/starter-hundred-pacer/README.md

 - We could blend the first two options, which gives us the notion of caller-save vs. callee-save registers

-The first option is the simplest, but runs into issues when calling _external_ functions like `print`, where we do not control the use of registers.
-So we pick the second option, which is slightly more complicated – the caller needs to store registers correctly, and needs enough information to do so.
+The first option is the simplest so it's what the compiler does.
+It requires one wrinkle – when calling an _external_ function like `print`, we need to save all the registers the current function is using.
+The current implementation simply stores all the registers in `env` by pushing and popping their values before and after the call.
+It's interesting (though not part of the assignment) to think about how we could do better than that.

 These changes have been mostly made for you, but you will need to understand them so your register allocator (below) can interface correctly with the